-Although its implementation date continues to be delayed, the proposed Unitary Patent system promises a simpler and more cost-effective route to patent protection in and across the EU member states.
-What do companies need to know about this new pan-European patent right?
+The proposed Unitary Patent system promised a simpler and more cost-effective route to patent protection in and across the EU member states; however, its route to implementation is far from certain.
 We set out the answers to some frequently asked questions.

 What is the Unitary Patent?

 The Unitary Patent seeks to facilitate the process of obtaining patent protection in the EU by simplifying and reducing many of the administrative hurdles and costs associated with obtaining patent rights across the territory; for example, validations, translation requirements and national renewal fees.
 Rather than replace existing systems, such as that of the European Patent (EP) however, the Unitary Patent will sit alongside them, offering businesses greater choice in their patent protection strategies.
 In general, where EU-wide coverage is required, the Unitary Patent promises to lower costs considerably by removing the requirement to provide translations in languages of member states at the European Patent Office (EPO).
 The right will come into force automatically on grant across participating member states (all 28 states, except Spain, Poland and Croatia) and, unlike an EP, will not need to be validated or renewed by each member state’s patent office to enter or be kept in force.